We protect individuals and families who are at risk of, or who have been exposed to, abuse and neglect.

 We conduct social investigation on cases where vulnerable adults are in need of protection and provide case management to the survivors and their families to connect them to relevant services and ensure their safety.

-We oversee and provide operational support to the programmes under APS, which includes the Crisis Shelters, Family Violence Specialist Centres and the agencies conducting the Mandatory Counselling Programme.
+We oversee and provide operational support to the programmes under APS, which include the Crisis Shelters, Protection Specialist Centres (PSCs)*, Integrated Services for Individual and Family Protection Specialist Centre (ISIFPSC) and the Mandatory Counselling Programme.
 We also work closely with the service providers in the provision of services for vulnerable adults, individuals and families experiencing family violence.

 Strategy & Planning (SP) Branch